-The Two-Tone Ladies’ Datejust, Five Ways
+The Rolex Datejust Ladies Two-Tone Timepiece, Five Ways

 When Rolex first launched the Lady Datejust in 1957, the collection of luxury watches for women quickly grew in popularity.
 A particularly popular version of the Datejust for women is the two-tone model and given its versatility, that’s not surprising at all.
 After all, a dress watch that sports both yellow gold and stainless steel means that it can match almost any woman’s jewelry, whether gold, silver, platinum and so on.
 Therefore, it’s easy to wear all the time paired with almost anything in one’s wardrobe.